ConstBob/TensorRT-Edge-LLM/README.md

 ## Introduction

-This project showcases TensorRT's performance in Auto Platform, and therefore is a C++ project to run LLM Inference.
+This project showcases TensorRT's capability and performance in Auto Platform, and therefore is a C++ project to run LLM Inference.
 It uses ONNX with customized TensorRT Attention Plugin to build the TensorRT engine.
 It also contains implementation of C++ tokenizers, C++ builder and C++/CUDA generation logics to run e2e LLM inference.
-The main challenge for the sample is that TensorRT Safety does not support dynamic shapes.

 ## Prerequisite

 You need a standard host to export the model into ONNX format.
 This host should have `requirements.txt` installed.
 Once you have the ONNX model ready for inference, the only dependency is TensorRT C++.
-This demo does not have any external dependency due to safety constraints.
+This demo does not have any external dependency.

 ## Supported models and precisions